-Select personnel attend a variety of training conferences relevant to their special assignments or position, both in and out of state.
-Additionally, newly promoted Sergeants attend a 1-week first line supervisor training course and in-house training program, and newly promoted Commanders attend a multi-week law enforcement executive leadership training program.
+Generally, select personnel attend a variety of training conferences relevant to their special assignments or positions, both in- and out-of-state.
+Additionally, newly promoted Sergeants attend a 1-week first line supervisor training course and in-house training program, and newly promoted Commanders attend a 10-week law enforcement executive leadership training program.
 None of these training activities took place in 2020, however, due to the pandemic.
-The Police Department also holds a yearly Command Staff Leadership Workshop separately for Commanders and Sergeants, where advanced leadership topics are address.
+The Police Department also holds a yearly Command Staff Leadership Workshop (CSLW) separately for Commanders and Sergeants where advanced leadership topics are address.
 While the CSLW for Commanders took place in November of 2020, the training event for sergeants was postponed until 2021 due to positive cases of Covid-19 among staff.

 Personnel also receive advanced training through outside Mobile Training Units (MTU) such as the North East Multi-Regional Training Group and the Tri-River Training Group, though this was drastically reduced in 2020 due to the pandemic.
 The Police Department continues to seek ways to implement and improve training, and adds curriculum as deemed necessary and as resources allow.